The Poker Lab Rat

 One of the great things about online poker is how easy it is to change your game from say, Omaha to Stud poker - without having to leave the table.
 I personally find that if I’m having a bad run at Texas Holdem rather than dropping down the stake levels, changing to a different game often sharpens my thinking and results in more bankroll building play.
 For me anyway it works sort of like a cold shower and jolts my mind into having to think about the game and my opponents play options and actions.

-Some of the more innovative online poker rooms (like FullTiltPoker.com) let you play a cool new style of poker called ‘Mixed Games’.
+Some of the more innovative online poker rooms let you play a cool new style of poker called ‘Mixed Games’.
 These special tables let you play a variety of poker games without ever changing tables.
 Mixed Games keep you entertained and engaged in the action as the games change on you every 10 hands!

 These mixed tournaments are often categorized as: